When should the Oncotype DX Breast Recurrence Score test be used?

 How long will it take to get the test results of the Oncotype DX test?

-Most results from the Oncotype DX Breast Recurrence Score test are available around two weeks from the date the tumor sample is received by the Genomic Health laboratory.
+Most results from the Oncotype DX Breast Recurrence Score test are available around two weeks from the date the tumor sample is received by the Exact Sciences laboratory.
 The results are sent to your doctor so that he or she can discuss the results with you and answer your questions.

 Is the Oncotype DX test covered by insurance?